-Place des Lices, also known as Place Carnot, can be found within a short walk of the Old Port and the Annonciade Museum.
-This lovely square turns into a traditional Provençal market on Tuesdays and Saturday mornings.
-The place where you can enjoy village atmosphere that has not changed even though Saint Tropez has become one of the most exclusive locations in the world.
-The vibrant scene of colourful stalls filled with fresh fruit & vegetables, Provençal deliciousness, flowers, an antiques and art is possibly one of the most chic farmers markets.
+Next Place des Lices, also known as Place Carnot, is only a short walk from the Old Port and the Annonciade Museum.
+This lovely square turns into a traditional Provençal market and, therefore, it’s one of the best places to visit in Saint Tropez on Tuesdays and Saturday mornings.
+It’s a place where you can enjoy the village atmosphere that has not changed even though Saint Tropez has become one of the most exclusive locations in the world.
+The vibrant scene of colourful stalls filled with fresh fruit & vegetables, Provençal deliciousness, flowers, antiques, and art is possibly one of the most famous farmer’s markets.

-The most photographed building in St Trop showcasing the town`s historic connection to film was transformed into museum in 2016.
-Le gendarme de Saint-Tropez movie series starring Louis de Funès made St. Tropez world famous resort.
-All fans of Louis de Funes’s work should definitely visit The Gendarmerie.
+The most photographed building in St Trop showcasing the town`s historical connection to film was transformed into a museum in 2016.
+Le gendarme de Saint-Tropez movie series starring Louis de Funès made St. Tropez world-famous resort.
+All fans of Louis de Funes’s work should definitely visit The Gendarmerie when in St Tropez.
 Some storylines from “Gendarme from Saint-Tropez” have been shot there.
 The museum also presents a thematic exposition devoted to this movie.